thtieig/remote_rsync_backup_restore/README.md

 ```
 There are other variables that can be set (e.g. `VAR_LOG_TREE_ONLY` or `RSYNC_FLAGS`), but it's all documented within the script.

-*OPTIONAL*: update/delete the file `backup-exclude.list`.
-This file override the `EXCLUDE_LIST` variable within the script, if present.
+2. OPTIONAL: update/delete the file `backup-exclude.list`.
+This file, if present, overrides the `EXCLUDE_LIST` variable within the main script.

 Once all set, you can run the script, without any flag or options: